-- Apartment/hotel conversions that do not satisfy agency eligibility and project requirements - Condotels - Berm, dome, earth, log, straw bale, converted container and pre-fab metal-siding building kit homes - Float Homes - Houseboats - Bardominiums or barndos (a single structure that includes both living quarters and a barn, horse stalls, farm animal stalls, RV stall, farming equipment stall or airplane hangar, etc.) - Kiddie condominiums (condominium projects made up of student housing) - Land (including improved or unimproved lots) - Located outside of the 50 states and the District of Columbia - Manufactured Homes Single Wide: Refer to "Factory-Built and Manufactured Housing" in TrueGuide Section 3.6.1.7 for requirements for double wide manufactured homes. - Mobile homes - Properties with an accessory unit that is a single-wide manufactured home - Properties not appraised as residential
+- Apartment/hotel conversions that do not satisfy agency eligibility and project requirements - Condotels - Berm, dome, earth, log, straw bale, converted container and pre-fab metal-siding building kit homes - Float Homes - Househoats - Bardominiums or barndos (a single structure that includes both living quarters and a barn, horse stalls, farm animal stalls, RV stall, farming equipment stall or airplane hangar, etc.) - Kiddie condominiums (condominium projects made up of student housing) - Land (including improved or unimproved lots) - Located outside of the 50 states and the District of Columbia - Lot loans - Manufactured Homes Single-wide: Refer to "Factory-Built and Manufactured Housing" in TrueGuide Section 3.6.1.7 for requirements for multi-wide manufactured homes. - Mobile homes - Properties with an accessory unit that is a single-wide manufactured home - Properties not appraised as residential - Properties not primarily residential in nature (farms, ranches, orchards, vineyards, etc.) - Properties not suitable for year-round occupancy (unless permitted as described in Section 3.6.1.14 Seasonal Second Homes Not Suitable for Year-Round Occupancy) - Property of a type that is potentially eligible but fails to meet the specific requirements above - Properties operated as a hotel - Properties with resale restrictions (unless permitted as described in Section 3.6.1.13 Resale Restrictions) - Timeshares - Unique properties where marketability in the local market cannot be established